Akka.io: Products

 Lightbend also offers Lightbend Subscription, which offers 24/7 developer support and a commercial product Lightbend Production Suite.

 Lightbend Production Suite includes service orchestration, Lightbend Monitoring, application resilience, and enhanced availability.

 Conferences

-Lightbend hosts an annual conference called Scala Days which brings together developers from around the world to share their experiences and new ideas around creating applications with Scala.
+Lightbend initiated the Scala Days conference which brings together developers from around the world to share their experiences and new ideas around creating applications with Scala.
+Since its inception, the Scala Center has taken over the responsibility for organizing Scala Days.

+Lightbend even initiated Reactive Summit as a conference around the principles for asynchronous stream processing with Reactive Streams which was later donated to the Linux Foundation.

 Educational Resources

 Lightbend offers an educational platform called Lightbend Academy, which includes online courses for subscription customers.